Free-Software-Melbourne/Commons-Clause/slides/commons1.md

 ===

-## Criticisms - From the FSF and OSI
+## Criticisms - From The FSF And OSI
 <hr />

 ### FSF